ARCC-RACE/jetson_car/README.md

 - Check to make sure you are running L4T version 32.2.1 for use with convenience scripts
    - If you version is off download jetpack [here](https://developer.nvidia.com/embedded/downloads#?search=jetpack%203.3)
    - Follow [this tutorial on reflashing the Jetson TX2](https://www.youtube.com/watch?v=D7lkth34rgM)
-- make sure you have cloned https://github.com/JHS-ARCC-Club/jetson_car.git to home directory
+- make sure you have cloned https://github.com/JHS-ARCC-Club/jetson_car.git to home directory and init/updated submodules
-- Run the `/scripts/jetson.sh` script to setup network
 - Setup pip and download keras and tensorflow for python3
    - `sudo apt-get install -y python3-pip`
    - `pip3 install keras`
    - `sudo pip3 install --extra-index-url https://developer.download.nvidia.com/compute/redist/jp33 tensorflow-gpu`
+- Run the `/scripts/jetson.sh` script to setup network
 - The following are done in the `jetson.sh` script but provided here for reference
-   - `sudo usermod -a -G dialout $USER` to give proper permissions to the USB peripherals
+   - `sudo chmod a+rw /dev/ttyACM0` to give proper permissions to the USB peripherals
    - Add a udev rule for i2c-1 so that the IMU interface program can access it
       - Go to `/etc/udev/rules.d`
       - Add a file called `50-i2c.rules`